Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 .1in

-{\bf {Case 1 - Suppose that $L$ and $\gamma(L)$ enter the same quadrant $Q$ of $\eta$.}}
+{\bf {Case 1 - Suppose that $W$ and $g(W)$ enter the same quadrant $Q$ of $\eta$.}}

-By the previous lemma, using also Remark \ref{atoroidallittle}, either the corners of $L$ and $\gamma(L)$ are periodic $-$ in which case the lemma is proved; or the bands $L$ and $\gamma(L)$ agree on the subband with a boundary in $\eta$ and entering $Q$.
-So assume the second option occurs and we analyze that.
+By the previous lemma, using also Remark \ref{atoroidallittle}, either the corners of $W$ and $g(W)$ are periodic $-$ in which case the lemma is proved; or the bands $W$ and $g(W)$ agree on the subband with a boundary in $\eta$ and entering $Q$.
+So we assume the second option occurs and we analyze that.
 There is an element $C$ of $\C$ with a corner $\eta$ and contained in $Q$.
-The element $C$ is also an element of $\E$ because since the bands agree, then the corresponding subblocks in $\C, \E$ also agree.
+The element $C$ is also an element of $\E$ because the bands agree.

-In particular since the quadrants of $\eta$ that $L$ and $\gamma(L)$ are not the same, it follows that one of $\C$ or $\E$ has adjacent elements with common corner $\eta$.
-Without loss of generality assume that $L$ satisfies this property ($\gamma(L)$ may also satisfy this property with adjoining element adjacent along another side of $C$ or $\eta$ may be a pivot of $\gamma(L)$).
+In particular since the quadrants of $\eta$ that $W$ and $g(W)$ are not the same, it follows that one of $\C$ or $\E$ has adjacent elements with common corner $\eta$.
+Without loss of generality assume that $W$ satisfies this property ($g(W)$ may also satisfy this property with adjoining element adjacent along another side of $C$ or $\eta$ may be a hinge of $g(W)$).

 .1in

 {\bf {Case 1.1 - $C$ is a lozenge.}}